peterjc/blast_max_target_seqs/tests/README.md

 # Creating taxid map older_matches.taxmap.txt

-Derive full taxid map from the blast output using the 2018 NR database:
+Derive full taxid map as file ``older_matches.taxmap.txt`` from the blast output using the 2018 NR database:

     $ cat out.1e-5.max100.taxids.txt out.1e-5.max500.taxids.txt | grep -v "Hypsibius dujardini" | grep -v "Ramazzottius varieornatus" | cut -f 2,15 | cut -f 1 -d ";" | sort | uniq > older_matches.taxmap.txt

 Note the messing about with the semi-colon as makeblastdb does not tolerate multiple taxid values for an entry.
+This could have been achieved by rerunning ``blastp`` and requesting only the relevant columns.

 # Build the test database

-Build older_matches.fasta BLAST database
+Build ``older_matches.fasta`` BLAST database:

     $ makeblastdb -dbtype prot -in older_matches.fasta -parse_seqids -taxid_map older_matches.taxmap.txt
     Building a new DB, current time: 10/10/2018 11:56:09